Multiverse (Marvel Cinematic Universe): Doctor Strange in the Multiverse of Madness (2022)

 The plot of Multiverse of Madness revolves entirely around the multiverse.
 The film introduces the character America Chavez, a teenager from the Utopian Parallel who can teleport between universes through star-shaped portals.
-In the opening of the film, Chavez and an alternate version of Strange from Earth-617 battle a demon in the Gap Junction, a space between universes, before Chavez escapes to the main MCU reality.
-The attire worn by this version of Strange was modeled after Matt Fraction's Defenders (2011) comic book series.
-Chavez and Strange are later seen crashing through 20 different universes, which include a world inhabited by statues resembling the Marvel Comics character Living Tribunal, an animated world with a comic-book style appearance, a destroyed New York City in the aftermath of an alternate Battle of New York, a world composed of Stark Industries combat drones from Far From Home, the dinosaur-inhabited Savage Land from the comics, and a black-and-white New York City stuck in the 1930s after being taken over by Hydra.
-Visual effects for the 40-second-long sequence were provided by Framestore, which initiated development nearly a year-and-a-half before the film's release.
+In the opening of the film, Chavez and an alternate version of Strange from Earth-617 battle a demon in the Gap Junction, a space between universes, before Chavez escapes to Earth-616, the main MCU universe.
+The attire worn by this Strange was modeled after Matt Fraction's Defenders (2011) comic book series.
+Chavez and Strange are later seen crashing through 20 different universes, which include a world inhabited by statues resembling the Marvel Comics character Living Tribunal, an animated world with a comic-book style appearance, a destroyed New York City in the aftermath of an alternate Battle of New York during The Avengers, a world composed of Stark Industries combat drones from Far From Home, the dinosaur-inhabited Savage Land from the comics, and a black-and-white New York City stuck in the 1930s after being taken over by Hydra.
+Visual effects for the 40-second-long sequence were provided by Framestore, which initiated development nearly a year and a half before the film's release.
 The company refers to the sequence as the "America Portal Ride", with head animator Alexis Wajsbrot seeking to "echo the craziness" of Doctor Strange's Magical Mystery Tour.
 Other references in the sequence include homages to the work of M. C. Escher, Salvador Dalí, and Pablo Picasso.